CycleCloudCommunity/cyclecloud_arm/README.md

     - `Application Id`: The Application ID of the service principal
     - `Application Secret`: The Application Password or Authentication Key of the service principal
     - `SSH Public Key`: The public key used to log into the CycleCloud VM
     - `Username`: The username for the CycleCloud VM.
-It is advised to use your username in the Azure portal, sans `@domain.com`
+We suggest you use your username in the Azure portal, sans domain `@domain.com`

-## Using the templates
+### Using the AZ CLI

 Use the "Deploy to Azure" link above to launch an Azure CycleCloud installation directly in Azure